NREL/EnergyPlus/design/FY2022/NFP-RAT_SPM.md

 The type of variable that will be controlled.
 There are two key choices for this type of set point manager:
 \begin{itemize}
   \item Temperature
+  \item MaximumTemperature
+  \item MinimumTemperature
+  \item HumidityRatio
+  \item MaximumHumidityRatio
-  \item Humidity Ratio
+  \item MinimumHumidityRatio

-\paragraph{Field: Maximum Supply Temperature Setpoint}\label{field-maximum-supply-temperature-setpoint}
+\paragraph{Field: Setpoint at Low Reference Temperature}\label{field-setpoint-at-low-reference-temperature}

-The maximum supply temperature setpoint in \(^{o}\)C for the reset rule. e
+The temperature setpoint in \(^{o}\)C at the low reference temperature for the reset rule.
+This input is required when Temperature, MaximumTemperature or MinimumTemperature is selected as the control variable.

-\paragraph{Field: Minimum Supply Temperature Setpoint}\label{field-minimum-supply-temperature-setpoint}
+\paragraph{Field: Setpoint at High Reference Temperature}\label{field-setpoint-at-low-reference-temperature}

-The minimum supply temperature setpoint in \(^{o}\)C for the reset rule.
+The temperature setpoint in \(^{o}\)C at the high reference temperature for the reset rule.
+This input is required when Temperature, MaximumTemperature or MinimumTemperature is selected as the control variable.

-\paragraph{Field: Maximum Return Temperature at Maximum Supply Temperature Setpoint}\label{field-maximum-return-temperature-at-maximum-supply-temperature-setpoint}
+\paragraph{Field: Low Reference Temperature}\label{field-low-reference-temperature}

-The maximum return temperature in \(^{o}\)C that the maximum supply temperature setpoint gets applied.
-In other words, when the return temperature is lower than this value, the maximum return temperature will be applied.
+The low reference temperature in \(^{o}\)C for the reset rule.
+In other words, when the reference temperature is lower than this value, the temperature setpoint is at its maximum.

-\paragraph{Field: Minimum Return Temperature at Minimum Supply Temperature Setpoint}\label{field-minimum-return-temperature-at-minimum-supply-temperature-setpoint}
+\paragraph{Field: High Reference Temperature}\label{field-high-reference-temperature}

-The minimum return temperature in \(^{o}\)C that the minimum supply temperature setpoint gets applied.
-In other words, when the return temperature is higher than this value, the minimum return temperature will be applied.
+The high reference temperature in \(^{o}\)C for the reset rule.
+In other words, when the reference temperature is higher than this value, the temperature setpoint is at its minimum.

-\paragraph{Field: Maximum Supply Humidity Ratio Setpoint}\label{field-maximum-supply-humidity-ratio-setpoint}
+\paragraph{Field: Setpoint at Low Reference Humidity Ratio}\label{field-setpoint-at-low-reference-humidity-ratio}

-The maximum supply humidity ratio setpoint in kgWater/kgDryAir for the reset rule.
+The humidity ratio setpoint in kgWater/kgDryAir at the low reference humidity ratio for the reset rule.
+This input is required when HumidityRatio, MaximumHumidityRatio or MinimumHumidityRatio is selected as the control variable.

-\paragraph{Field: Maximum Supply Humidity Ratio Setpoint}\label{field-maximum-supply-humidity-ratio-setpoint}
+\paragraph{Field: Setpoint at High Reference Humidity Ratio}\label{field-setpoint-at-high-reference-humidity-ratio}

-The minimum supply humidity ratio setpoint in kgWater/kgDryAir for the reset rule.
+The humidity ratio setpoint in kgWater/kgDryAir at the high reference humidity ratio for the reset rule.
+This input is required when HumidityRatio, MaximumHumidityRatio or MinimumHumidityRatio is selected as the control variable.

-\paragraph{Field: Maximum Return Humidity Ratio at Maximum Supply Humidity Ratio Setpoint}\label{field-maximum-return-humidity-ratio-at-maximum-supply-humidity-ratio-setpoint}
+\paragraph{Field: Low Reference Humidity Ratio}\label{field-low-reference-humidity-ratio}

-The maximum return humidity ratio in kgWater/kgDryAir where the maximum supply humidity ratio gets applied.
-In other words, when the return humidity ratio is lower than this value, the maximum return humidity ratio will be applied.
+The low reference humidity ratio in kgWater/kgDryAir for the reset rule.
+In other words, when the reference humidity ratio is lower than this value, the humidity ratio setpoint is at its maximum.

-\paragraph{Field: Minimum Return Humidity Ratio at Minimum Supply Humidity Ratio Setpoint}\label{field-return-high-humidity-ratio}
+\paragraph{Field: High Reference Humidity Ratio}\label{field-high-reference-humidity-ratio}

-The minimum return humidity ratio in kgWater/kgDryAir where the minimum supply humidity ratio gets applied.
-In other words, when the return humidity ratio is higher than this value, the minimum return humidity ratio will be applied.
+The high reference humidity ratio in kgWater/kgDryAir for the reset rule.
+In other words, when the reference humidity ratio is higher than this value, the humidity ratio setpoint is at it minimum.

-\paragraph{Field: Return Node Name}\label{field-return-node-name}
+\paragraph{Field: Reference Node Name}\label{field-reference-node-name}

-The name of a return system node which will be used as a reference to determine the setpoint established by this setpoint manager.
+The name of a reference system node which will be used as a reference to determine the setpoint established by this setpoint manager.

 \paragraph{Field: Setpoint Node or NodeList Name}\label{field-setpoint-node-or-nodelist-name}